GeoTecINIT/OpenData4OpenCities/README.md

 14:30 - 15:00  | Short paper 3: Call for Papers | --
 15:00 - 15:30 | Tea Break  | All workshop participants
 15:30 - 16:00  | Short paper 4: Call for Papers  | --
-16:00 - 16:30 | Interactive session 2: Statistical analysis for building indicators to feel the pulse of a city using open data  | Fernando Santa, NOVA
+16:00 - 16:30 | Interactive session: Statistical analysis for building indicators to feel the pulse of a city using open data  | Fernando Santa, NOVA
 16:30 - 17:00 | Discussion and Conclusion | Adeoluwa Akande, NOVA, Fernando Benitez, UJI